tj/nsq_to_postgres/Readme.md

  A configuration file _must_ be specified via `--config`, I prefer making the path explicit so no one is left guessing of its whereabouts (unlike most programs, grr!).

+### Postgres

  Two sections are available for tweaking, first the `postgres` section which defines the connection information, the target table name, target column name, and verbosity.
-The other section available is `nsq` which defines the topic to consume from, the nsqd or nsqlookupd addresses, max number of retry attempts and so on.

- Here's an example.
-For more nsq configuration options visit [segmentio/go-queue](https://github.com/segmentio/go-queue).
+For example:

 ```yml
 postgres: